antonmaenpaa/parking-api/README.md

 ## Run these commands when cloning this project

-Install all node dependencies, from root use:
+Install all dependencies, from root use:

 ### `npm install`